 - Goal: Getting to know the activities on site and practical assistance

 - Time: several weeks

 The association lives from donations.
 Currently we are looking especially for people who invest in solar lamps, which in turn are made available to students in Ghana who are involved in tree care.
-We also employ a gardener in the tree nursery.

 Report by Linda, a former volunteer in Ghana (2017)